taurrielle/IPP/lab3/README.md

 4. **Observer**

 I used the observer pattern with the FancyBarista and the Waiter classes.
-The BFancyarista class is initialized with an array of observers that can be updated later on using the `add_observer` method.
+The FancyBarista class is initialized with an array of observers that can be updated later on using the `add_observer` method.
 It is also initialized with an orders_capacity hash that contains the information about how many beverages of each type the barista can make.
 So, when he takes the order, he subtracts that quantity by 1 and if the quantity is equl to zero he notifies all the observers of the fact that there will be no more orders with that type of beverage.

 ```
 def take_order(order)